-[9] A general permit is a tool by which EPA regulates a large number of similar dischargers.
+[6] A general permit is a tool by which EPA regulates a large number of similar dischargers.
 Under the traditional general permitting model, each general permit identifies the output limitations and technology-based requirements necessary to adequately protect water quality from a class of dischargers.
 Those dischargers may then acquire permission to discharge under the Clean Water Act by filing NOIs, which embody each discharger's agreement to abide by the terms of the general permit.
 Because the NOI represents no more than a formal acceptance of terms elaborated elsewhere, EPA's approach does not require that permitting authorities review an NOI before the party who submitted the NOI is allowed to discharge.
 General permitting has long been recognized as a lawful means of authorizing discharges.
 Natural Res.
 Def.
 Council v.
 Costle, 568 F.2d 1369 (D.C.
 Cir.
 1977).

-[10] The Phase II general permitting scheme differs from the traditional general permitting model.
-The Clean Water Act requires EPA not only to ensure that operators of small MS4s comply with the general effluent limitations of the Clean Water Act, but also that operators of small MS4s "reduce the discharge of pollutants to the maximum extent practicable."
+[7] The Phase II general permitting scheme differs from the traditional general permitting model.
+The Clean Water Act requires EPA to ensure that operators of small MS4s "reduce the discharge of pollutants to the maximum extent practicable."
 40 U.S.C. § 1342(p)(3)(B).
-To ensure that operators of small MS4s achieve this "maximum extent practicable" standard, the Phase II Rule requires that each NOI contain information on an individualized pollution control program that addresses each of the six general criteria specified in the Minimum Measures; thus, according to the Phase II Rule, submitting an NOI and implementing the Minimum Measures it contains "constitutes compliance with the standard of reducing pollutants to the 'maximum extent practicable.'"
-40 C.F.R. § 122.34(a).
+To ensure that operators of small MS4s achieve this "maximum extent practicable" standard, the Phase II Rule requires that each NOI contain information on an individualized pollution control program that addresses each of the six general criteria specified in the Minimum Measures; thus, according to the Phase II Rule, submitting an NOI and implementing the Minimum Measures it contains "constitutes compliance with the standard of reducing pollutants to the 'maximum extent practicable.' " 40 C.F.R. § 122.34(a).

-[11] Because a Phase II NOI not only conveys assent to the broad effluent limitations of the Clean Water Act, but also establishes what the discharger will do to reduce discharges to the "maximum extent practicable," the Phase II NOI crosses the threshold from being an item of procedural correspondence to being a substantive component of a regulatory regime.
+[8] Because a Phase II NOI establishes what the discharger will do to reduce discharges to the "maximum extent practicable," the Phase II NOI crosses the threshold from being an item of procedural correspondence to being a substantive component of a regulatory regime.
 The text of the Rule itself acknowledges that a Phase II NOI is a permit application that is, at least in some regards, functionally equivalent to a detailed application for an individualized permit.
 See, e.g., 40 C.F.R. § 122.34(d)(1) ("In your permit application (either a notice of intent for coverage under a general permit or an individual permit application), you must identify and submit to your NPDES permitting authority the following information").
-For this reason, EPA rejected the possibility of providing a "form NOI" to Phase II permittees, explaining that "[w]hat will be required on an MS4's NOI ... is more extensive than what is usually required on an NOI, so a 'form' NOI for MS4s may be impractical."
+For this reason, EPA rejected the possibility of providing a "form NOI" to Phase II permittees, explaining that "[w]hat will be required on an MS4's NOI . . . is more extensive than what is usually required on an NOI, so a 'form' NOI for MS4s may be impractical."
 64 Fed.
 Reg. at 68,764.